Skip to content

 • there must be valid consideration; and

-• both parties must have an intention to create legal relations.
-This means that if the agreement is not intended to be a legal one, a contract will not be formed.
+• both parties must intend to create legal relations.
+A contract will not be formed if the agreement is not intended to be legal.

-For example, if you tell your roommate that you will make him a sandwich in exchange for him cleaning the kitchen, this is unlikely to be interpreted as creating a legally binding relationship.
+Suppose you tell your housemate that you will make him a sandwich in exchange for him cleaning the kitchen.
+In that case, this is unlikely to be interpreted as creating a legally binding relationship.

 It is worth remembering that not all contracts have to be made in writing.
-You can have a perfectly valid contract made orally as long as you have fulfilled the above requirements.
+A perfectly valid contract can be made orally if you have fulfilled the above requirements.

 However, specific types of contracts do have to be made in writing.
-For example, a contract that transfers a right in land usually has to be made within a deed.
+For example, an agreement that transfers a right in land usually has to be made within a deed.
 Further, contracts that transfer rights in shares usually have certain formalities that you have to follow.

 Continue reading this article below the form